wp-plugins/rizzi-guestbook/readme.txt

 Tested up to: 4.1.1
 Stable tag: 3.0.0

-Rizzi Guestbook definitely the easiest to use guestbook ever created, both on the administrative and user side.
-The purpose for this plugin was to create a guestbook that is simple to administrate and easy to use, while still maintaining the necessary functionality a guestbook needs.
+Rizzi Guestbook is the easiest guestbook ever created, both on the administrative and user side, while still maintaining powerful functionality.

 == Description ==